se-edu/se-book/oop/classes/enumerations/outcomes.md

-* <span id="outcome-classes-enumerations-one">:trophy: Able to explain the meaning of enumerations :two:</span>
+* <span id="outcome-classes-enumerations-one">:trophy: Can explain the meaning of enumerations :two:</span>